-- 1. Select the Database | Change password menu item and enter the following information: - a.
-Old password: Enter the previous password. - b.
-New password: Enter the new password. - c.
-Confirm new password: Enter the new password again.
+Select the Database > Change password menu item and enter the following information:

+- Old password: Enter the previous password.

+- New password: Enter the new password.

+- Confirm new password: Enter the new password again.

 NOTE: The password must comply with the password policy.
-To display the requirements, click Password requirements.
+To display the requirements, click the Password requirements link.